octobercms/docs/backend-widgets.md

 <a name="generic-ajax-handlers"></a>
 ### AJAX handlers

 Widgets implement the same AJAX approach as the [back-end controllers](controllers-views-ajax#ajax).
 The AJAX handlers are public methods of the widget class with names starting with the **on** prefix.
-The only difference between the widget AJAX handlers and backend controller's AJAX handlers is that you should use the widget's `getEventHandler()` in order to get the widget's handler name when you refer to it in the widget partials.
-Example:
+The only difference between the widget AJAX handlers and backend controller's AJAX handlers is that you should use the widget's `getEventHandler()` to return the widget's handler name when you refer to it in the widget partials.

     <a
         href="javascript:;"
         data-request="<?= $this->getEventHandler('onPaginate') ?>"
         title="Next page">Next</a>

+When called from a widget class or partial the AJAX handler will target itself.
+For example, if the widget uses the alias of **mywidget** the handler will be targeted with `mywidget::onName`.
+The above would output the following attribute value:

+    data-request="mywidget::onPaginate"

 <a name="generic-binding"></a>
 ### Binding widgets to controllers